 How to Use Ginger for Yeast Infection?

-Ginger is known as a natural remedy and offers such health benefits as:
+Ginger is known as an excellent natural remedy for yeast infection and it also offers such health benefits as:

 - nausea relief